 What is CARVIM?

-Cox Automotive Retail Vehicle Inventory Management (CARVIM) system is an application processing interface (API) developed as a common inventory platform.
-The CARVIM API, in its function as a common inventory platform, works as a retrieval and consolidation system of vehicle inventory data.
+Cox Automotive Retail Vehicle Inventory Management (CARVIM) platform is a set of application processing interfaces (APIs) developed as a common inventory platform.
+The CARVIM APIs, in their function as a common inventory platform, work to facilitate the creation, retrieval and consolidation system of vehicle inventory data.

-The CARVIM API is accessible to all of Cox Automotive’s business units (BUs).
-Whereby all BUs can employ the CARVIM API by utilizing Cox Automotive’s digital retail inventory API gateway.
-Each BU can implement the CARVIM API with their current technology systems to access a vehicle’s specifications that are held in a specific data entity.
+The CARVIM APIs are accessible to all of Cox Automotive’s business units (BUs).
+By leveraging the CARVIM APIs each BU can plug this powerful pre-built inventory management system into the rest of their application(s).
+Or, due to the modular nature of CARVIM each BU can take a phased approach and integrate with certain APIs, or even certain data in the APIs, as they move towards full integration.

-The CARVIM API is fully designed to deliver a single vehicle inventory data document that displays all of the data requested by the BU.
-No longer does the BU have to manage vehicle inventory, as the CARVIM system is fully equipped to manage all data.
+The CARVIM platform provides a common data store of vehicle inventory data.
+Integrators are able to add vehicles to this store, update vehicles, retrieve vehicle records, search for a range of inventory, or query for specific attributes of vehicles such as equipment or pricing data.

 Cox Automotive Business Units